 About the Webcast

-Sina Bahram of Prime Access Consulting will be joining the Center on KTDRR to provide insight and guidance on applying inclusive design principles to the use of social media for research and knowledge translation in disability-friendly ways.
-Fielding questions NIDILRR grantees have posed to the Center on KTDRR from past events, Sina will bring his recognized expertise in accessibility to a lively Q&A session with KTDRR’s director, Dr. Kathleen Murphy.
-The discussion will explain key terms and definitions and how to accessibly use popular social media platforms.
+Sina Bahram of Prime Access Consulting joined the Center on KTDRR to provide insight and guidance on applying inclusive design principles to the use of social media for research and knowledge translation in disability-friendly ways.
+Fielding questions NIDILRR grantees have posed to the Center on KTDRR from past events, Sina brought his recognized expertise in accessibility to a lively Q&A session with KTDRR’s director, Dr. Kathleen Murphy.
+The discussion explains key terms and definitions and how to accessibly use popular social media platforms.

 How to Participate

-This webcast will air on YouTube on July 20.
+This webcast aired on YouTube on July 20 at https://youtu.be/hXveCmoIR1k.
 You do not need a YouTube account to view the webcast.
-This webcast will have closed captioning.
+This webcast has closed captioning.